dotnet/linker/docs/error-codes.md

 }
 ```

+#### `IL2104`: Debug symbols cannot be modified in a copied assembly.`

+Assemblies using the copy action will be copied over to the output directory.
+For this reason, it is not possible for the linker to rewrite the assembly without symbols.

 ## Single-File Warning Codes

 #### `IL3000`: 'member' always returns an empty string for assemblies embedded in a single-file app.
 If the path to the app directory is needed, consider calling 'System.AppContext.BaseDirectory'